microsoft/msquic/docs/v1/SessionOpen.md

 The valid handle to an open registration object.

-`Alpn`
+`AlpnBuffers`

-A null-terminated string for the Application-Layer Protocol Negotiation (ALPN) TLS extension.
+A contiguous array of QUIC_BUFFERs containing all the Application-Layer Protocol Negotiation (ALPN) buffers.

+`AlpnBufferCount`

+The number of QUIC_BUFFERS in the AlpnBuffers array.

 `Context`